 Established by Dr. Iatesta ’52, member of the University Board of Trustees.

 Harry Kaplan Scholarship

-Established by Dr. Kaplan, a member of the PCO faculty, Kaplan Scholarships are awarded to optometry students on the basis of academic performance and financial need.
+Established by Dr. Kaplan ’49, a member of the PCO faculty, these scholarships are awarded to optometry students on the basis of academic performance and financial need.

 J. Donald Kratz Memorial Scholarship